mit-ll-responsible-ai/responsible-ai-toolbox/README.md

 ## Citation

-Using the `rai_toolbox` for your research?
+Using `rai_toolbox` for your research?
 Please cite the following publication:

 ```
 @article{soklaski2022tools,